dapphub/dapptools/docs/unit_testing.rst

 API Reference
 =============

-These are the modifiers, functions, and events that are available when your test contract inherits from ``DSTest``
+These are the modifiers, functions, and events that are available when your test contract inherits from ``DSTest``, and the different flags available when running ``dapp test``

 Function Modifiers
 ------------------